 There are several recycling centers in the USA.
 So, it’s advisable to get a reliable recycling company.

-Junk removal companies like Rubbish Inc have the services to help you recycle your old mattress.
+Dumpster companies like Rubbish Inc. have the services to help you recycle your old mattress.

 The International Sleep Product Association also has a lot of mattress recycling centers across the United States.

 Search for the mattress recycling company nearest to you, put a call through to them, and make arrangements for the recycling of your mattress.

 While many of these recycling facilities allow individuals to drop off their old mattresses and pick them up for a minimal fee, other recyclers would only accept beds from retailers and manufacturing companies alone.